-- 11.1 We use a variety of strategies to encourage attendance: delete as required - Building strong and enduring relationships with our pupils so they feel a sense of belonging in our school community - Verbal encouragement and praise - Create personalised and achievable targets for pupils, based on their medical needs and/or additional needs that is realistic and appropriate for each individual - Create safe spaces for pupils to thrive - Make decisions on targets in consultation with families, while understanding that a medical condition can worsen suddenly and taking this into account. - Create opportunities for dialogue with families about attendance, ensuring that we work in partnership with parents - Use different methods to encourage attendance; for instance, explaining the links between attendance and outcomes - Raise the profile of attendance with families, particularly when pupils start at the setting
+- 11.1 We use a variety of strategies to encourage attendance: - Building strong and enduring relationships with our pupils so they feel a sense of belonging in our school community - Verbal encouragement and praise - Create personalised and achievable targets for pupils, based on their medical needs and/or additional needs that is realistic and appropriate for each individual - Create safe spaces for pupils to thrive - Make decisions on targets in consultation with families, while understanding that a medical condition can worsen suddenly and taking this into account. - Create opportunities for dialogue with families about attendance, ensuring that we work in partnership with parents - Use different methods to encourage attendance; for instance, explaining the links between attendance and outcomes

-- Teach and model a love of learning, helping families to see the value of the education that is offered to them - Look at the effect on attendance of decisions made at school level, for instance ending terms on a Monday or Tuesday - Be aware of the complexity of different contexts and the pressures that families might experience, which may in turn contribute to poor attendance; for instance, in areas where many parents perform seasonal work and are unable to take holidays over the summer break. - 11.2 We recognise that not all children, particularly those who are most vulnerable, are able to achieve 100% attendance through no fault of their own.
-We celebrate improvements in attendance and contextualised good attendance for individual pupils. - 11.3 Each pupil is supported and encouraged to achieve their individual highest possible attendance.
+- Raise the profile of attendance with families, particularly when pupils start at the setting - Teach and model a love of learning, helping families to see the value of the education that is offered to them - Look at the effect on attendance of decisions made at school level, for instance ending terms on a Monday or Tuesday - Be aware of the complexity of different contexts and the pressures that families might experience, which may in turn contribute to poor attendance; for instance, in areas where many parents perform seasonal work and are unable to take holidays over the summer break. - 11.2 We recognise that not all children, particularly those who are most vulnerable, are able to achieve 100% attendance through no fault of their own.
+We celebrate improvements in attendance and contextualised good attendance for individual pupils.
+Where there are known long standing medical needs, the school will adapt its response appropriately and work with the family to support the best attendance possible - 11.3 Each pupil is supported and encouraged to achieve their individual highest possible attendance.
 Pupil's will be provided with SMART (Specific, Measurable, Achievable, Realistic, Time bound) individual targets for their attendance which should be reviewed regularly and include parental consultation where appropriate.
 Attendance effort awards will be awarded on a termly basis for pupils who have made a clear effort to improve or maintain their attendance and/or punctuality. - 11.4 Our Behaviour Policy (including rewards, sanctions and exclusions) sets out the details of how we reward pupils for attendance and punctuality, and what sanctions we apply for lateness.